SockDrawer/SockBot/docs/Development/Providers/notifications.md

 All providers should offer a Notification object.
 A single Notification should represent a single Event.

+*Important note:* Notification is responsible for handling the Commands object in order to support Command-type plugins.
+When a notification is spawned, a new Commands instance *must* be created.
+See [the Command docs](#http://sockbot.readthedocs.io/en/latest/api/lib/commands/#sockbot.lib.module_commands) for more information.

 ### Notification object: Properties

-The following properties are assumed to exist, either as plain objects or via getters:
+The following properties are assumed to exist, either as plain object properties or via getters:

 - `id`: some unique identifier for the notification
 - `topicId`: If applicable, some unique identifier for the Topic that generated the Notification